nest/nest-simulator/doc/htmldoc/hpc/overview_hardware.rst

         This a representation of a typical hardware setup.

-        * In a supercomputer or cluster, there are many nodes.
+        A supercomputer or cluster will have many nodes.

+        A node can contain sockets where the individual processors (also called CPUs) are located.
-        * Each node contains processors (also called CPUs) and each one has its own cores and cache (L1, L2, L3)
+        Each processor has some number of cores, which execute computations and cache (L1, L2, L3) as local memory store.

-        * Each node is basically its own computer and comprises other components not shown here.

-        * The cores are where the computations are performed.

-        * The cache is the local memory store for that processor.

     .. grid-item-card:: Software components (right side of image)